-Figure 9 READ to WRITE
+Figure 13: READ-to-WRITE

-NOTE: A CAS latency of three is used for illustration.
+Note: A CL = 3 is used for illustration.
 The READ command may be to any bank, and the WRITE command may be to any bank.
+If a burst of 1 is used, then DQM is not required.

-Figure 10 READ to WRITE with Extra Clock Cycle
+Figure 14: READ-to-WRITE with Extra Clock Cycle